-Procurement Services will be the leader in Procurement Best Practices and Strategic Sourcing for the District.
-The department will demonstrate commitment to the Community by implementing new strategies that will increase levels of spending with Local Small Business Enterprises through the Fair Business Plan and the Local Vendor Preference Program.
+Procurement Services' vision is to become a world-class procure-to-pay process by creating value through strategic thinking, efficient processes, technology system integrations and exceptional customer care that support high student achievement.
+Procurement Services will demonstrate commitment to the community by implementing new strategies that will increase levels of spending with Local Small Business Enterprises and through the Local Vendor Preference Program.
 Procurement subscribes to the standards of the National Association of Purchasing Management and the National Institute of Governmental Purchasing.
-We are members of the Tennessee Association of School Business Officials and follow the guidelines as outlined in Tennessee Code Annotated.
+SCS is a member of the Tennessee Association of School Business Officials and follows the guidelines as outlined in Federal Regulation, Tennessee Code Annotated, and Board Policy.